Types of Wood Flooring Singapore [Complete Comparison Guide]

 For deeper cleaning, different flooring types require specific approaches:

-• Solid and Engineered Wood: Damp (not wet) mop with a wood-specific cleaner; avoid excessive water
+• Solid and Engineered Wood: Damp (not wet) mop with a wood-specific cleaner, avoid excessive water

 • Laminate: Damp mop with laminate cleaner; wipe dry immediately if water pools